After 1985 . . .

 When Charlie ended his service, Bobby Klassen stepped into the Pastor of Student Ministries role.
 Beginning his service on September 18, 2011, Bobby served there until August 31, 2018.
 Kelby Friesen joined the staff in the new role of Pastor of Community Life on August 15, 2018.
 Ray Klassen worked as an outreach consultant from December 2018 to April 2020.
 In the summer of 2019, with Pastor of Student Ministries position still vacant, Erika Schulz was offered the temporary position of Coordinator of Student Ministries, beginning in August 2019.
 Late in 2019, Stefan Klassen accepted the church’s offer to be their Pastor of Student Ministries; he began that ministry in the summer of 2020, when the first wave of the COVID-19 pandemic was receding.

-Since that time, the church met numerous challenges from provincial government regulations aimed at containing the spread of the COVID-19 virus, including restrictions on the number of people allowed to be physically present at Sunday worship services.
+Since that time, the church has been faced with numerous challenges from provincial government regulations aimed at containing the spread of the COVID-19 virus, including restrictions on the number of people allowed to be physically present at Sunday worship services.
 For a time, no one was permitted to attend.
 It was fortuitous that services had been live streamed well before the pandemic began.
 That technology moved to centre-stage as almost every aspect of worship services was pre-recorded (music, children’s features, Scripture reading, and sermons) and then streamed to cell phones, tablets, laptops, and desktop computers of SMBC adherents and friends near and far.
-Ministries like Sunday school, small groups, prayer groups, Bible studies, and student ministries used Zoom conference technology as a way to gather and continue the work while observing provincial restrictions on face-to-face meetings.
+Ministries like Sunday school, small groups, prayer groups, Bible studies, and student ministries used the Zoom video-conferencing technology as a way to gather and continue the work while observing provincial restrictions on face-to-face meetings.

 - Global Anabaptist Mennonite Encyclopedia Online